h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 ## Introduction

+Hey 👋, I'm [h5law](https://github.com/h5law).
+I'm 23, in my first year of a Computer Science degree at university 👨🏼‍💻 (starting a little late but that's a story for another day).
+This last year has been a wild ride for me, and as "memoir" of sorts I thought I'd write down some of the highlights.

-Hey 👋, I'm [h5law](https://github.com/h5law), a protocol developer at [Pocket Network](https://pokt.network) working on building out the new version of the protocol - referred to as "Shannon".
+So in addition to being a student I am a protocol developer at [Pocket Network](https://pokt.network) working on building out the new version of the protocol - referred to as "Shannon".
 We are building a permissionless, decentralised RPC network that incentivises API services in general.
 The main